 To create Tableau Data Source Filters, Click on the Hyperlink ADD under the Filter section.

 Once you click on the ADD, a new window called Edit Data Source Filters will open.
 To create our first data source filter, click on the Add button.

 Once you click on the Add.., a new window called Add Filter will be opened, and it contains a list of all the Columns available in the Tables.

 Tableau Data Source Filters on Measures

-Please select the Measure filed from the list of available fields (or Columns).
-From the below screenshot, you can see that we are choosing the Sales Amount Measure as our filter field.
+Please select the Measure field from the available fields (or Columns) list.
+From the below screenshot, you can see that we are choosing the Sales Amount Measure as our field.

-From the demonstration purpose, we are leaving the maximum value as it is and changed the minimum value to 2,471.
-I suggest you to refer Tableau Filters on Measures article to understand each property present in the following window.
+For the demonstration purpose, we are leaving the maximum value as it is and changing the minimum value to 2,471.
+I suggest you refer to the Measures article to understand each property present in the following window.

-Now you can see that the data source is showing 1 Filter under the Filter Section.
-Let us create one sample report to show either our newly created filter is working or not?
+You can see that the data source shows 1 under the Filter Section.
+Let us create one sample report to show whether our newly created one is working or not.

-To do so, Drag and Drop the First Name present in the Dimension Region to Rows Shelf, and Sales Amount Measures region to Columns Shelf.
-By default, tableau will generate the Bar Chart.
-For better understanding, we sorted the data in Ascending order based on the Sales Amount and added the Data Label to the Bar chart.
+To do so, Drag and Drop the First Name present in the Dimension Region to the Rows Shelf and Sales Amount Measures region to the Columns Shelf.
+By default, the tableau will generate the Bar Chart.
+For better understanding, we sorted the records in Ascending order based on the Sales Amount and added the Label to the Bar chart.

-As you can see from the above screenshot, Sales Amount of all the records are greater than 2,471
+As you can see from the above screenshot, the Sales Amount of all the records is greater than 2,471

 Remove Data Source Filters in Tableau

-It is easy to remove the data source filters in tableau.
+It is easy to remove the data source filters.
 To do so,

 - Go to the Data Source section, and click on the Edit Hyperlink.

-- It opens the list of available filters on that data source.
+- It opens the list of available on sources.

-- Please select the required filter and click on the Remove button.
+- Please select the required and click on the Remove button.